ksmooi/ai_power/deep_learning/transformer/huggingface_transformer_pipeline_api.md

     print(result)
 ```

-### Example: Using Text Generation Pipeline with Various Configurations
+### Using Text Generation Pipeline with Various Configurations

 This example demonstrates how to use the `transformers` library's text generation pipeline with various configurations and parameters.
 It covers:
 - Initializing the text generation pipeline.